estafette/estafette-extension-helm/README.md

 ### Release

-When you want to release a package as a regular version you can drop the `prerelease: true` parameter and run actions `package` and `publish` like below:
+When you want to release a package as a final version (not pre-release) you can drop the `prerelease: true` parameter and run actions `package` and `publish` like below:

 ```yaml
 releases: